guilhermelmello/msc_codes/semantic_evaluation/README.md

 ### Affixes:

-Extract every affix and its frequency, creating a file order by the frequency.
+Extract every affix and its frequency, creating a file ordered by frequency.

 **How to run:**